-This article first published in the FT.
+This article first published in the Financial Times in May 2016.

 Toilet roll seems an unlikely emblem of effective philanthropy.
 Yet I’ve heard of a donor